The world is a complex place, or so we are told here in the USA.

 Especially you, Progressives

-It hardly seems possible that a concept which was supported by many of the original free market capitalist ideologues could be a progressive one.
+It hardly seems possible that a concept that was supported by many of the original free market capitalist ideologues could be a progressive one.
 Yet, if you are a progressive, you absolutely should support Land Value Taxation, not as a small footnote of a larger platform, but as a central tenet.

 The ideas of Henry George and the Single Tax Movement were one of the original inspirations of the Progressive Movement in the early 20th Century.
 Progressives like John Dewey were awestruck by the power of the arguments of Henry George in his masterpiece Progress and Poverty.